World of Puppetry Museum

-on 1st and 3rd Saturdays from 3-5 pm*
+on various Saturdays from 2-4 pm

 Cost: FREE (donations are welcome)